 2016 – 2019

 75th birthday celebratory year begins with premiere in Leeds Town Hall, broadcast on BBC Radio 3, of A Vision in a Dream, an oboe concerto commissioned by the BBC for Jennifer Galloway and the BBC Philharmonic.
 Followed by the release of new Chandos album ‘Music of the Angels’, performed by London Brass/Rumon Gamba.
-Pandemic strikes the UK in March and postpones further celebratory
+Pandemic strikes in March and postpones further celebratory

 Picture index from top of page: